-- · Properties located in major metropolitan areas; - Average remaining initial lease terms of 30 to 99 years; - Periodic contractual rent escalators or percentage rent participations; - Value of approximately 30% to 45% of the Combined Property Value at the commencement of the lease or the acquisition date; - Ground Rent Coverage, defined as the ratio of the Property's NOI to the annualized rental payment due us, of approximately 2.0x to 4.5x for the initial 12-month period of the lease.
-Property NOI is defined as the trailing twelve month net operating income of the building and improvements being operated at the property without giving effect to any rent paid or payable under our Ground Lease, and for this purpose we use estimates of the stabilized Property NOI if we don't receive current tenant information and for properties under construction or in transition, in each case based on leasing activity at the property and available market information, including leasing activity at comparable properties in the relevant market;

-- First year cash return on asset of between 2.5% and 4.0% and effective yields between 4.5% and 5.5%; - Properties that we believe are well located in markets with high barriers to entry and that have durable cash flow; and - Transaction sizes up to \$500 million.
+- Properties of any type that are located in major metropolitan areas; - Average remaining initial lease terms that are typically 30 to 99 years; - Periodic contractual rent escalators or percentage rent participations; - Value of approximately 30% to 45% of the Combined Property Value at the commencement of the lease or the acquisition date; - Ground Rent Coverage, defined as the ratio of the Property's NOI to the annualized rental payment due us, of approximately 2.0x to 4.5x.
+Property NOI is defined as the trailing twelve month net operating income of the building and improvements being operated at the property without giving effect to any rent paid or payable under our Ground Lease, and for this purpose we use estimates of the stabilized Property NOI if we don't receive current tenant information and for properties under construction or in transition, in each case based on leasing activity at the property and available market information, including leasing activity at comparable properties in the relevant market; - First year cash return on asset of between 2.5% and 4.0% and effective yields between 4.5% and 5.5%; - Properties that we believe are well located in markets with high barriers to entry and that have durable cash flow; and - Transaction sizes between \$10 million and \$500 million or more.